0xcabrex/caddLab/README.md

 - Moore and Mealy Machines.
 - Design of memory block (32x4 RAM).

-The names are in the order in which they have been written in the lab record.
+The names have been listed in the order with which they have been written in the lab record.

+## Location for the source code of the projects

+If the project name is `project_name`:
+- Design source: `project_name/project_name.srcs/sources_1/new`
+- Test Benches: `project_name/project_name.srcs/sim_1/new`
+- Constraint file: `project_name/project_name.srcs/constrs_1/new`

 The necessary printouts are present in the [printouts](https://github.com/0xcabrex/caddLab/tree/master/printouts) folder.